lerax-chain/lerax-chain/.github/issue_template.md

 ## Your environment
 - OS and version.
 - The version of the Lerax Chain.
-  (*Confirm the version of your Polygon edge client by running the following command: `polygon-edge version --grpc-address GRPC_ADDRESS`*)
+  (*Confirm the version of your Lerax chain client by running the following command: `polygon-edge version --grpc-address GRPC_ADDRESS`*)
 - The branch that causes this issue.
 - Locally or Cloud hosted (which provider).
 - Please confirm if the validators are running under containerized environment (K8s, Docker, etc.).